 - 2.1.
 Perform the actual technical skill in the presentation. - 2.2.
 Explain the topic using experiments, displays or practical operations. - 2.3.
 Demonstrate an effective and pleasing delivery style. - 2.4.
 Effectively use verbal illustrations and examples. - 2.5.
-Make a formal and effective introduction to the presentation that clearly identifies the scope of the demonstration. - 2.6.
+Make a formal and effective presentation introduction that clearly identifies the demonstration's scope. - 2.6.
 Pronounce words in a clear and understandable manner. - 2.7.
-Use a variety of verbal techniques including modulation of voice, changing volume, varied inflection, modifying tempo and verbal enthusiasm. - 2.8.
+Use various verbal techniques including voice modulation, changing volume, varied inflection, tempo, and enthusiasm. - 2.8.
 Demonstrate poise and self-control while presenting. - 2.9.
 Demonstrate good platform development and personal confidence. - 2.10.
 Communicate the primary points of the speech in a compact and complete manner. - 2.11.
 Tie organizational elements together with an effective ending. - 2.12.
 Complete the speech within the time limits set by competition requirements.